 There are many vintage guitars, but Gibson's '58 FLYING V is the rarest of the rare.
 The production of this guitar was completed in less than 2 years, and it is a premier guitar among the premier guitars, with the production of this guitar being much smaller than that of the legendary Les Paul '59.

 The people who are said to have owned this guitar in the past include Keith Richards, Rudolph Schenker, and many other legendary guitarists.
 I never thought I would have the chance to touch such a guitar.
-Even before I opened the hard case, I could already sense the presence of the guitar's unmistakable aura.
+Even before I opened the hard case, I could already feel the presence of an extraordinary aura.
 There was a moment when I had to make up my mind to open the case and meet them.

 The moment I opened the case, I was overwhelmed by the fact that the real thing was here!
 I am overwhelmed by the fact that the real thing is here.
 I gather up my courage and pick it up.
 It is heavy!
 The actual weight was measured later to be 3.85 kilograms, so it is not so heavy, but the first impression I get is that it is very heavy, probably due to the thickness of the tough neck, combined with the weight of the guitar's history.